 - Oversee Tar Wars presentations and poster contests.

-- Set deadline for schools to submit their one winning poster.
+- Set deadline for schools to submit their winning poster.

 - Plan your state poster contest: set date, secure location, select judges, prepare scoring sheet, solicit prize donations, and arrange for media coverage.